 Clear The Pathways

-Sometimes people can’t join a team because they have no idea how to go about joining the team.
+Sometimes, people can’t join a team because they have no idea how to go about it.
 Make the process clear.
 Offer specific times for people to check it out.
-A couple different times, we did a “tour” of the backstage and the sound/tech area after worship.
+A couple of different times, we did a “tour” of the backstage and the sound/tech area after worship.
 Slowly but surely, those opportunities connected people.

 Other Posts: